Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

-My take: if you can afford to go for a bigger battery, do consider it!
+My take: if you can afford to go for a bigger battery, consider the upgrade!
 SR+ is great for the daily local commute but would need a bit more planning in terms of charging stops etc compared to LR.

-So there you have it – a list of tips on how to extend the range and efficiency on your Tesla.
+So there you have it – a list of tips on how to extend the range and efficiency of your Tesla.

 Not every tip would seem to have a massive impact on its own, but every little helps and could make a massive difference in how many miles you get from a single charge.

 …but by no means restrict yourself from having fun.
 There are a lot of chargers that you can use to charge your vehicle when out and about.
 There are rapid chargers all over the country that can provide 80% charge in under 30 mins – many of them located at the services on UK motorways.